 Process for Determining Executive Compensation.
-The Nomination, Compensation and Governance Committee of our Board of Directors (sometimes referred to in this discussion as the committee) is responsible for determining the compensation of our Named Executive Officers.
-As discussed below, the committee reviews the compensation levels of the Named Executive Officers relative to a group of commercial banking peers and considers the financial performance of the Company relative to that peer group as well as certain other factors, including individual performance and the recommendation of management, in determining the amount and mix of compensation to be paid to each Named Executive Officer and, when applicable, in compliance with the TARP Compensation Standards.
+The Nomination, Compensation and Governance Committee of our Board of Directors (sometimes referred to in this discussion as the Committee) is responsible for determining the compensation of our NEOs.
+As discussed below, the Committee reviews the compensation levels of the NEOs relative to a group of commercial banking peers and considers the financial performance of the Company relative to that peer group as well as certain other factors, including our compensation mix strategy as described above and individual and corporate performance, in determining the amount and mix of compensation to be paid to each NEO and, when applicable, in compliance with the TARP Compensation Standards.

 Compensation Review.
-At least annually, the committee compares compensation levels for the Named Executive Officers and M&T's financial performance to a group of commercial banking institutions of similar business makeup, size and geographic reach.
-For 2009, the committee determined it appropriate to use for this purpose the same group that the Company uses for financial performance comparison purposes.
-M&T selected the following 14 commercial banking companies, which group was determined by taking the group of U.S. based commercial bank holding companies having assets exceeding \$30 billion as of December 31, 2008, and removing the four largest, three that are primarily engaged in trust and custody banking and have a dissimilar business mix, and one that has a substantial international presence:
+At least annually, the Committee compares compensation levels for the NEOs and M&T's financial performance to a group of commercial banking institutions of similar business makeup, size and geographic reach.
+For 2010, the Committee determined it appropriate to use for this purpose the same group that the Company uses for financial performance comparison purposes.
+M&T selected the following 14 commercial banking companies, which group was determined by taking the group of U.S. based commercial bank holding companies having assets exceeding \$25 billion as of December 31, 2009, and removing the four largest, three that are primarily engaged in trust and custody banking and have a dissimilar business mix, and one that has a substantial international presence: